haschdl/dear-gen-code/docs/Week-01-Araucaria.rst

 The prompt
 ----------
-`Araucária` was the very first prompt for the `Dear-Gen </>`_ project.
+`Araucária` was the very first prompt for the :doc:`index` project.
 The other options offered to `Régis Frias <https://github.com/regisfrias/dear-gen>`_ were spider web, and `oca indígena`.
 All three images came to my head during a train ride between Amsterdam and Rotterdam, while the idea for the project materialized.

 The creative process
 --------------------